-For us, sustainable healthcare means a lot.
-PVC’s contribution to sustainable healthcare encompasses the environmental, social and economic dimensions of sustainability.
-The material is made from 57% salt, an abundant resource, and the rest of oil or natural gas.
-It is easily recyclable and take back schemes for PVC medical devices are in place in several countries: Throughout Belgium, Australia, New Zealand, and several other countries more than 300 hospitals collect PVC medical devices from non-infectious patients for recycling into useful products.
+PVC is easily recyclable and take back schemes for PVC medical devices are in place in several countries: Throughout Belgium, the United States, Australia, New Zealand, and several other countries more than 300 hospitals collect PVC medical devices from non-infectious patients for recycling into useful products.

-The social pillar of sustainability is fulfilled as well: As it is a very affordable material, PVC has helped enable access to quality healthcare for the broader population.
-Several studies show that a switch to alternative materials would be very costly, thereby putting further stress on already increasing healthcare costs.
+The economic and social pillars of sustainability are fulfilled as well: As it is a very affordable material, PVC has helped enable access to quality healthcare for the broader population.
+According to the European Commission, a switch to alternative materials could increase costs for medical devices by 30%, thereby putting further stress on already increasing healthcare costs in Europe and beyond.1European Commission, Directorate-General for Environment, (2022).
+The use of PVC (poly vinyl chloride) in the context of a non-toxic environment : final report, Publications Office of the European Union. https://data.europa.eu/doi/10.2779/375357. p.
+296

 Medical PVC's contribution to the Sustainable Development Goals